exonum/exonum-doc/src/architecture/transactions.md

     account state can be verified by light clients.

 A handler can signal that a transaction should be aborted by returning an error.
-The error contains a transaction-specific error code (an unsigned 1-byte integer), and an optional string description.
+The error contains a service-specific error code (an unsigned 1-byte integer), and an optional string description.
 If the handler returns an error, all changes made in the blockchain state by the transaction are discarded; instead, the error code and description are saved to the blockchain.

+!!! note
+    Besides service-specific errors, the service may reuse some common errors (e.g., “unauthorized”), which are defined in the core library.
+    Non-service code (i.e., runtimes and core itself) may also emit errors during execution of service calls; for example, the core will emit an error if a non-existent service is called.
+Consult core documentation on [`ExecutionError`][ExecutionError] for more details.

 Erroneous transactions are still considered committed.
 Such transactions can be and are included into the blockchain provided they